Victory (The Jacksons album)

-Victory is the fifteenth studio album by the Jacksons.
-It was released by Epic Records on July 2, 1984.
-This was the only album to include all six Jackson brothers together as an official group.

-Victory was certified 2× Platinum by the Recording Industry Association of America (RIAA) in the United States in October 1984.
-It peaked at number four on the US Billboard 200 albums chart.
+Victory is the fifteenth studio album by the Jacksons, released by Epic Records on July 2, 1984.
+The only album to include all six Jackson brothers together as an official group, Victory peaked at number four on the US Billboard 200 albums chart.
 Its most successful single, "State of Shock", peaked at number three on the US Billboard Hot 100 songs chart.

 Victory was supported by the Victory Tour, with Michael, who had recently released the world's all-time best-selling album, Thriller (1982), being prominently featured on the tour's setlist.
 None of the songs from Victory were performed on the tour.

-Shortly after the Victory Tour ended, Michael and Marlon Jackson quit the group to pursue solo careers.
+Shortly afterward, Michael and Marlon Jackson quit the group to pursue solo careers.
 Jermaine, Tito, Randy, and Jackie Jackson continued on as the Jacksons and released one more album, 1989's 2300 Jackson Street (whose title track did feature all six Jackson brothers, along with their sisters Janet and Rebbie), before splitting up.

-Victory saw a digital expanded reissue on April 30, 2021 alongside other Jacksons albums.
+Victory was certified 2× Platinum by the Recording Industry Association of America (RIAA) in the United States in October 1984, and sold 7 million copies worldwide.
+The album received a digital expanded reissue on April 30, 2021, alongside other Jacksons albums.

 Recording

 After a successful reunion on the Motown 25 television special in 1983, Jermaine Jackson decided to return to the group, having left Motown after nine years as a full-fledged soloist.
 His brothers had left Motown for Epic in 1975, but despite the reunion, the brothers rarely worked together on the album; it was mainly composed of solo songs the brothers had each worked on during that time.
-Each brother had a solo song on the album: Michael on "Be Not Always", Randy on “One More Chance” and “The Hurt", Tito on “We Can Change the World", Jackie on “Wait" and Marlon on “Body.”
+Each brother had a solo song on the album: Michael on "Be Not Always", Randy on "One More Chance" (not to be confused with their 1970 song of the same name from their ABC album) and "The Hurt", Tito on "We Can Change the World", Jackie on "Wait" and Marlon on "Body".
 Jermaine only sings co-lead vocals with Michael on "Torture".
 He also performs ad-libs on "Wait" and is additionally named as a background vocalist on "One More Chance" and "The Hurt".
 "Torture" was originally planned to be a duet between Michael and Jackie (the song's writer), but when Jermaine officially re-joined the group, he took over the parts intended for Jackie (who can still be heard during the song's chorus and ad-libs).

-The album only had two videos — for the songs "Torture" and "Body" — and neither Jermaine nor Michael appeared in either one.
+The album only had two videos—for the songs "Torture" and "Body"—and neither Jermaine nor Michael appeared in either one.
 A wax dummy of Michael from Madame Tussauds acted as a stand in for the "Torture" video.

 Michael recorded "State of Shock", a duet originally recorded with Queen lead vocalist Freddie Mercury.
 The duo were unable to finish the track, so Michael ended up recording a second version of the track with Rolling Stones frontman Mick Jagger.